-All partial-load employees employed for all or part of the period from September 1 to December 31, 2017 will be deemed to have registered for the 2018-2019 academic year.
+All partial-load employees employed for all or part of the period from September 1 to December 31, 2017 will be deemed to have registered for the 2018 2019 academic year.

-12. Amend 26.10 E:
+15. Amend 26.10 E:

-26.10 E Subject to the application of Articles 2.02 and 27.06 A, commencing in the 2018-2019 academic year, where the school or department within a college determines that there is a need to hire a partial-load employee to teach a course that has previously been taught by that registered partial-load employee, pursuant to 26.10 D and in the department/school, it shall will give priority in hiring to such partial-load employee if:
+26.10 E Subject to the application of Articles 2.02 and 27.06 A, commencing in the 2018-2019 academic year, where the school or department within a college determines that there is a need to hire a partial-load employee to teach a course that has previously been taught by that registered partial-load employee in the department/school, it will give priority in hiring to such partial-load employee if:

-- (i) They are currently employed as a partial-load, sessional or part-time employee, and or if they have previously been employed as a partial-load employee for at least eight (8) months of service as defined in 26.10 C within the last four (4) academic years, and - (ii) The assignment of such course will not cause the employees to exceed the maximum teaching contact hours for partial-load employees.
+- (i) They are currently employed or if they have previously been employed as a partial-load employee for at least eight (8) months of service as defined in 26.10 C within the last four (4) academic years, and - (ii) The assignment of such course will not cause the employees to exceed the maximum teaching contact hours for partial-load employees.